 The substantial majority of Harrisburg employees are represented by one of its three unions: the Fraternal Order of Police Capital City Lodge No. 12 ("FOP"), the American Federation of State County and Municipal Employees District Council 90, Local 521 ("AFSCME"), and the International Association of Firefighters, Local No. 428 ("IAFF").
 Each of the City's three unions voluntarily entered into mid-term negotiations to amend their collective bargaining agreements in connection with the filing of the initial Strong Plan in August 2013.
 The amendments to the prior collective bargaining agreements, as well as savings initiatives for the City's non-union employees, were implemented, and cost reductions resulting from these changes began to be realized and continue to be monitored.
 Since the Amended Strong Plan was approved by the Commonwealth Court on July 20, 2016, the City has re-negotiated successor agreements with all three of its Unions.
-Specifically, the City has a contract in place with the FOP through December 31, 2020, and the City also has a contract in place with AFSCME through December 31, 2018, negotiations for a new successor contract are already starting.
+Specifically, the City has a contract in place with the FOP through December 31, 2020, and the City has agreed upon terms for a successor contract with the IAFF through December 31, 2022.
+While the City also has a contract in place with AFSCME through December 31, 2018, negotiations for a new successor contract are already starting.